-Follow us on Facebook, Twitter, or LinkedIn, or contact us via email@example.com.
+Follow PhDoc on Twitter, Facebook, or LinkedIn, or send an email to firstname.lastname@example.org.

-The PhD candidates Network of the Netherlands, or PNN, is the national organisation representing the interests of PhD candidates to which LEO meets with four times a year in a members meeting.
-In particular, PNN aims to represent PhD interests on the national level, coordinate its member organisations, supply information to PhD candidates and to improve the quality of PhD research.
-PNN seeks to implement suggestions by labour unions on collective bargaining agreements.
+The PhD candidates Network of the Netherlands, or PNN, is the national organization representing the interests of PhD candidates to which LEO meets with four times a year in a members meeting.
+In particular, PNN aims to represent PhD interests on the national level, coordinate its member organizations, supply information to PhD candidates and to improve the quality of PhD research.
+PNN seeks to implement suggestions by labor unions on collective bargaining agreements.

 At the General Members Meeting, LEO has an opportunity to bring forward any issues or concerns on behalf of Leiden’s PhD students.
 PNN gathers such information from all the local PhD councils to inform its policy making.

 If you are interested in learning more about PNN, you can visit their website, follow them on Twitter at @hetpnn or contact them at email@example.com.
 Note that any questions specific to Leiden University should be address to LEO or PhDoc.

 LAP is the LUMC Association for PhD Candidates, which aims to help PhDs navigate this part of their working life.
 LAP is a non-profit organization that represents the interests of all PhD candidates of the LUMC.
 LAP have several standard activities and a membership to our newsletter is free of charge.
 You can contact them for any questions you might have: